CURENT/andes/docs/source/index.rst

     Getting started
     ^^^^^^^^^^^^^^^

     New to ANDES?
-Check out the getting started guides.
+Check out the Getting Started guides.
 They contain tutorials to the ANDES command-line interface, scripting usages, as well as guides to configure ANDES and work with case files.